VivekNakrani/Immutable-Passport-Integration/README.md

 };

-// Define transaction parameters const recipientAddress = 'YOUR_RECIPIENT_ADDRESS';
+// Define transaction parameters const recipientAddress = 'RECIPIENT_ADDRESS';
 const value = '1000000000000000000'; // 1 Ether in wei
-const transactionData = 'Hello, world!'; // Replace with your data
+const transactionData = 'Replace with your data';

 // Call the function to send the transaction. sendTransaction(recipientAddress, value, transactionData);